MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 ## Data format

+> [!NOTE]
+> For best results, use a data set that is smaller than 1.5 gb.
+When your data set exceeds 1.5 gb, AI Builder only uses 1.5 gb of your data to train and predict.
+Since you can’t control which data exceeding the 1.5 gb limit is not used, you should optimize your data to stay under 1.5 gb.

  - Text and tags should be stored in text fields under the same entity.
  - Tags should be separated using a delimiter.
 We currently support the following delimiters: Comma “,”, semicolon “;”,tab “	“, and no separator.
  Tags that contains less than 50 Text items are ignored.